News

 The City of Smithville is cracking down on those who keep junked vehicles in plain sight on their properties.

-During Tuesday night’s special meeting, the aldermen adopted on first reading an ordinance regulating junked vehicles on public and private property in the City of Smithville.
-Second and final reading action will come following a public hearing during a meeting in March.
+During last month’s special meeting, the aldermen adopted on first reading an ordinance regulating junked vehicles on public and private property in the City of Smithville.
+Second and final reading action will come following a public hearing during the next meeting Monday night, March 11 at city hall.

-Mayor Josh Miller raised the issue at the last regular monthly meeting on January 7th.
+Mayor Josh Miller raised the issue at a meeting on January 7th.

 “This is something that has come up and I hear it about vehicles parked everywhere.
 They are not tagged and have not been driven in five to ten years.
 It doesn’t look good.
 I think its time to do something about that.
 We don’t have an ordinance on that” said Mayor Miller.